cobalt-free driers for sustainable wood

 Chart showing better chemical stain resistance with HPCs on Walnut

 HPCs show stronger chemical resistance against common household stains compared to a manganese drier in the waterborne hybrid wood stain formulation with an acrylic dispersion.
 Borchi OXY-Coat 1310 allowed for little change in surface appearance when ammonia water was spilled.
-Borchi Dragon allowed for very little change in surface appearance when red wine was spilled.

 For more information on the wood coating formulations tested, please download our webinar on utilizing HPCs in wood coatings.